kidzik/kidzinski.com/content/project/nips-learning-to-run.md

 +++

-Use my musculoskeletal reinforcement learning environment for other projects in computer science, neuroscience, biomechanics, etc.
+I've build a musculoskeletal reinforcement learning environment for studying motor control using modern methods from computer science, neuroscience, biomechanics, etc.

-We set up a competition to build models of the brain in the [crowdAI](platform).
+I've set up a competition to build models of the brain in the [crowdAI](platform).
 Competition was accepted as one of the 5 official competitions at  [NIPS 2017](https://www.crowdai.org/challenges/nips-2017-learning-to-run) and one of 8 competitions at [NIPS 2018](https://www.crowdai.org/challenges/nips-2018-ai-for-prosthetics-challenge), attracting over 500 teams from all over the world.

 Here are some solutions from the first challenge